Empower

 Check-in & Dorms

-Students will be assigned their dorm room before camp.
-On the registration form, there is a field for students to indicate whether they would like to be assigned to room with a specific person.
-Students wishing to room together are responsible to coordinate with each other and MUST both request the other as a roommate in the appropriate field on the registration form.
-There is also a field where students can request suitemates who will not dorm in the same room but will be in the room connected by a bathroom.
-We cannot guarantee to assign suitemates as requested, but if we are able, we will do so.
+Campers will be assigned their dorm room before camp.
+On the registration form, there is a field for campers to indicate whether they would like to be assigned to room with a specific person.
+Campers wishing to room together are responsible to coordinate with each other and MUST both request the other as a roommate in the appropriate field on the registration form.
+We cannot guarantee to assign roommates as requested, but if we are able, we will do so.
 Dorm assignments cannot be changed at camp.
 Each dorm room accommodates two people.
-No student will be alone in a suite.
-Students will receive a dorm and/or room key during their stay at SAU; however, any students who lose their key will be responsible to pay for the cost of replacing it before checking out on Friday.
+No camper will be alone in a suite.
+Campers will receive a dorm and/or room key during their stay at SAU; however, any campers who lose their key will be responsible to pay for the cost of replacing it before checking out on Friday.

 What to Bring (See a Sample Packing List Here)

-Toiletries: Towel, washcloth, body wash, shampoo/conditioner, hand soap, comb/brush, sunscreen, toothbrush, etc. Students may want to bring flip flops for the showers.
+- Toiletries: Towel, washcloth, body wash, shampoo/conditioner, hand soap, comb/brush, sunscreen, toothbrush, etc. Campers may want to bring flip flops for the showers.

-Clothing: Casual clothes for time spent on campus, athletic clothing for sports including closed-toed shoes (required), and enough business casual/business formal outfits for presentations and trips to the Capitol or other venues.
-Students are encouraged to bring some warm clothing (a long-sleeved shirt, hoodie, or jacket).
-Please make sure all attire is within the LEAD Dress Code.
-For more details on the dress code and for an outline for specific event standards see the LEAD Dress Code Guide below.
+- Clothing: Casual clothes for time spent on campus, athletic clothing for sports including closed-toed shoes (required), and enough business casual/business formal outfits for presentations and trips to the Capitol or other venues.
+Campers are encouraged to bring some warm clothing (a long-sleeved shirt, hoodie, or jacket).
+Please make sure all clothes are within the LEAD Dress Code.

-Games/Entertainment: While we provide some materials at camp for free time activities, students are also encouraged to bring their own materials such as sports equipment (basketball, volleyball, soccer ball, tennis racquet and balls, spike ball, etc.), board games, or musical instruments.
-Any items brought to camp should only be used during the designated free times and must be used responsibly.
-SSI LEAD is not responsible for lost or stolen items.
+- Games/Entertainment: While we provide some materials at camp for free time activities, campers are also encouraged to bring their own materials such as basketball, soccer ball, board games, or musical instruments.
+SSI is not responsible for lost or stolen items.

-Snacks: The registration fee covers three meals per day, but students are also welcome to bring snacks to keep in their dorm if they are so inclined.
-Students are expected to clean up after themselves if they will be eating in the dorms.
+- Snacks: The registration fee covers three meals per day, but campers are also welcome to bring snacks to keep in their dorm if they are so inclined.
+Campers are expected to clean up after themselves if they eat in the dorms.
 Keep in mind that a roommate may be allergic to food that was brought.
 If that is the case, please be considerate of that roommate’s allergies.
-Students may use the refrigerator and microwave available in the dorm kitchen, but the stove will be off limits.
+Campers have limited access to the dorm’s fridge and microwave; campers are not allowed to use the stove.

 Food Allergies

-Please note on the Health Information section of the registration any special dietary needs, restrictions, or allergies that will require any degree of consideration.
-If we are made aware of dietary needs, we will be sure to provide alternate foods when meals are served that a student cannot eat; however, there is always a risk of contamination.
-There is also a possibility that manufacturers of the commercial foods used could change the formulation at any time, without notice.
+In the Health Information Form, please note any special dietary needs/restrictions/allergies that will require any degree of consideration.
+If we are made aware of dietary needs, we will communicate them to the vendor providing food; however, there is always a risk of contamination.
 Participants concerned with food allergies need to be aware of this risk.
 Neither Spring Arbor University nor SSI will assume any liability for adverse reactions to foods consumed or items one may come in contact with during the week of participation.
 SSI will do what it can and within reason to accommodate the special food needs of allergic students.
-SSI must be made aware of a participant’s allergies and special needs requests at least three weeks prior to the start of the program.
-If you have additional concerns, please contact our office at (517) 321-6233.
+SSI must have been made aware of a participant’s allergies and special needs requests at least three weeks prior to the start of the program.

 Additional Expectations

-Please see our LEAD Campus Policies and Student Conduct Covenant sections below for a list of the rules students are expected to abide by while at camp.
+Please see our LEAD Campus Policies and Honor Code sections below for a list of the rules campers are expected to abide by while at camp.

 Disclaimer